Tanvigangapuram/CI-CD-doc/.history/CICD.txt_20250211160749.md

 8. String Parameter

 --> For example click on choice parameter(Defines a simple string parameter, which can be selected from a list.
-You can use it during a build) give thw name as ENV & under choice you can give more than one environment name & under description a description that will be shown to user later & click on save.
+You can use it during a build) give thw name as

---> When you check the job to be trigger you will see build with parameter options.Click on that select the choices which we configured & go for the build button.

---> Another way of creating jenkins user

---> Manage jenkins then security checkbox the Allow users.